NothingLeftProject/NothingLeft-Backend/README_en.md

 - And NothingLeft allows anyone to use its API to develop his favorite interaction method, of course, our default interaction method is WEB and voice interaction.

 ## Indroduction
+- Version: OLDDDDDDDD(i'm too lazy to make a translation)
 - Getting Things Done is a kind of time management system which was proposed by David Allen.
 - Usually, we abbreviate Getting Things Done as GTD.